lenskikh/tkeasy/README.md

     ```
     ![Screenshot](/screenshots/topmenu.jpg)

-    On the mac, the menu will appear in the toolbar
+    On the mac, the menu will appear in the toolbar<br />
     ![Screenshot](/screenshots/menubar_mac.jpg)

 * **color picker**<br />